 How digital publishers can audit their tech stack

 Tech stacks will only perform as well as they’re maintained.
 Teams should look to audit their tech stacks as often as twice a year or when primary business objectives change.
-Try the following when auditing a tech stack.
+A tech stack audit enables organizations to identify inefficiencies, gaps, and opportunities for improvement within their existing technology infrastructure.

 The bottom line: Content marketing tech stacks keep digital publishers moving — they help great content at a fast pace for an affordable cost and less manual effort.